 Prostate Seed Implant

-The procedure is done in a sterile operating room as an outpatient.
+This procedure is performed as an outpatient in a sterile operating room (O.R.).
 The patient will be asked to report 1-2 hours prior to the procedure for registration and preparation.
 The entire procedure lasts approximately one hour.
 After the patient is precisely positioned on the operating room table, an individual specializing in prostate ultrasound will place the biplanar ultrasound probe into the rectum to image the prostate.
 The ultrasound probe is carefully held in position by a stabilizing device that is attached to the O.R. table.
 Biplanar, transrectal ultrasound, along with fluoroscopy, gives a multi-dimensional view of the prostate gland on several video screens in the O.R.
 These images obtained are used to place the needles and space the radioactive sources accurately within the prostate gland.
-The implant procedure does not require a surgical incision.
+No surgical incision is required.

 Needles are advanced through an area of skin called the perineum (behind the scrotum and in front of the rectum) into the prostate, with the aid of a template attached to the ultrasound probe and a computer plan designed specifically for the patient’s prostate gland size.
-Radioactive seeds are then deposited through the needle into the prostate gland, based on a precise map that was planned before going to the O.R. and then re-checked and modified at the time of surgery.
+Radioactive seeds are then deposited through the needle into the prostate gland, based on a precise map that was planned in advance and then re-checked and modified at the time of surgery.
 The dose needed is calculated by pre-implant dosimetry from the volume study.
-The seeds are permanently placed in the prostate gland and give off the radiation over the seed’s life span of 3 months to a year (depending on the radioactive seed that is selected).
+The seeds are permanently placed in the prostate gland and give off radiation over the seeds’ life span of 3 months to a year (depending on the radioactive seeds selected).
 Both the probe and needles are removed when the procedure is completed, and a Foley catheter is left in the bladder until the patient recovers.
 Cystoscopy at the completion of the procedure is rarely needed, except to evaluate the urethra and the bladder if necessary.
-The patient will then be transferred to the post-anesthetic care unit for an hour or more of recovery, where the patient will wake up and receive discharge instructions.
-Once recovered, he will be discharged.
+The patient will then be transferred to the post-anesthetic care unit for an hour or more of recovery, where upon waking up will receive discharge instructions.

 When the catheter is removed, the patient will be taught intermittent self-catheterization, should he have any voiding difficulty.
 Most patients, however, do not have to catheterize themselves.
 The patient’s urine may contain a small amount of blood for a short period of time.
 This is nothing to be alarmed about and should subside in 24-48 hours.